onhalfway/weijiacheng/docs/contents/wjch/en/Andersen/Contents.md

   - Solution:
   - Theme:

-`Format 3`
+`Template 3`

 - Beginning
   - Characters:
   - Background:
-  - Problem
+  - Problem:
-- Rising actions
+- Rising actions:
-- Climax
+- Climax:
-- Resolution/End of the story (sometimes a moral is revealed)
+- Resolution/End of the story (sometimes a moral is revealed):

 * * *